Evertras/simple-homemanager/01-install.md

 You probably want the multi-user installation, unless you really hate the idea of running anything as root.

+You may be tempted to start digging into random documentation here.
+Don't.
+Save that for another day.

 ### Enable Flakes

 You want to enable flakes.
 Why?
 Look into that later.